Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Numerical Results

 \section{Numerical Results}

 In this section, we evaluate the performance of the proposed scheme and algorithm.
-We consider $M = 10$ sensing IIoT devices and divide them into $K = 2$ types.
+We consider $M = 10$ IIoT devices and divide them into $K = 2$ types\cite{10638123, 10707303}.

-For the settings of experimental parameters, $\psi_1$ and $\psi_2$ are randomly sampled within $(50, 100)$ and $(200, 250)$, respectively. $q_1$ and $q_2$ are randomly generated following the Dirichlet distribution\cite{wen2024generativeIoT}.
-Considering the dynamic environment of ICPSs, the unit cost $c$ is randomly sampled within $(25,35)$, and the unit revenue $\vartheta$ is randomly sampled within $(10,15)$.
+For the settings of experimental parameters, $\psi_1$ and $\psi_2$ are randomly sampled within $[50, 100]$ and $[200, 250]$, respectively. $q_1$ and $q_2$ are randomly generated following the Dirichlet distribution\cite{wen2024generativeIoT}.
+Considering the dynamic environment of ICPSs, the unit cost $c$ is randomly sampled within $[25,35]$, and the unit revenue $\vartheta$ is randomly sampled within $[10,15]$.
 In addition, the pre-defined weight parameter $\rho$ is set to $0.6$, the additional cost $c_0$ is set to $0.01$, and the pre-defined constant $\beta$ is set to $0.5$.
 Note that our experiments are conducted using PyTorch with CUDA 12.0 on NVIDIA GeForce RTX 3080 Laptop GPU.

 Figure \ref{Scheme_compare} presents the test reward comparison of the proposed scheme under different schemes and different scenarios.
 Specifically, we compare the performance of the proposed scheme under asymmetric information and complete information.
-The contract theory under complete information does not consider IC constraints.
-Although the performance of this scheme is better than that of the proposed scheme, it is not practical since the environment of complete information is not realistic.
+The contract theory under complete information does not consider IC constraints\cite{kang2023blockchain}.
+Although the performance of this scheme is better than that of the proposed scheme, it is not practical since the environment of complete information is not feasible.
 Then, we compare the performance of the proposed scheme with the random scheme in which the DT server randomly designs contracts.
-We can observe that the test reward of the proposed scheme is higher than that of the random scheme, which indicates that the proposed scheme can effectively mitigate the effect of information asymmetry by utilizing contract theory.
-Overall, the proposed scheme is reliable in practice.
+We can observe that the test reward of the proposed scheme is higher than that of the random scheme.
+The reason is that the proposed scheme can motivate IIoT devices to select suitable contract items according to their types so that the agent (i.e., the DT server) can obtain more rewards $R(\bm{e}_z,\varOmega_z)$, which indicates that the proposed scheme can effectively mitigate the effect of information asymmetry by utilizing contract theory.
+Overall, the proposed scheme is effective and reliable.